freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/lychrel-numbers.md

 110 + 011 = 121,  a palindrome!
 ```

-Notice that the check for a palindrome happens <i>after</i> an addition.
+Notice that the check for a palindrome happens *after* an addition.

 Some starting numbers seem to go on forever; the recurrence relation for 196 has been calculated for millions of repetitions forming numbers with millions of digits, without forming a palindrome.
-These numbers that do not end in a palindrome are called <b>Lychrel numbers</b>.
+These numbers that do not end in a palindrome are called **Lychrel numbers**.

 For the purposes of this task a Lychrel number is any starting number that does not form a palindrome within 500 (or more) iterations.

-<strong>Seed and related Lychrel numbers:</strong>
+**Seed and related Lychrel numbers:**

 Any integer produced in the sequence of a Lychrel number is also a Lychrel number.

-In general, any sequence from one Lychrel number <i>might</i> converge to join the sequence from a prior Lychrel number candidate; for example the sequences for the numbers 196 and then 689 begin:
+In general, any sequence from one Lychrel number *might* converge to join the sequence from a prior Lychrel number candidate; for example the sequences for the numbers 196 and then 689 begin:

 ```bash
     196